-“Buy now, pay later” (BNPL) loan schemes are consumer retail trends to purchase expensive products online.
-Consumers love the fact that they do not have to pay for the product up front and may be able to receive their order by initially paying a fraction of the cost.
+“Buy now, pay later” (BNPL) loan types are consumer retail trends to purchase expensive products online.
+Consumers love the fact that they do not have to pay for the product upfront and may be able to receive their order by initially paying a fraction of the cost.
 In some cases, no upfront fees are collected.
-Interest rates are minimal or non-existent, making this type of consumer financing better than using banks and credit cards.

 How to improve your DTC brand managing

 As your brand grows, so do the operations that support it.
 And while you want to make sure your team can focus on direct to consumer trends and the bigger picture of getting your brand out there and increasing revenue, it's crucial to maintain a high level of security and accountability.
 That's where automated systems like virtual card management come in.
 With this system in place, employees can focus on doing their jobs well — and you can have peace of mind knowing that you're correctly monitoring their activity.

 By using virtual cards, you can avoid overspending on advertising and other tools before your sales are recognized.Learn more

 Our solution empowers you to manage your finances in an entirely new way.
 When you remove the complexity of managing your finances, you'll be able to make more sales.

 Issue as many cards as needed

 Eliminate the need for paper checks and corporate credit cards.
 Generate a secure virtual card that your team members can use to make payments to other vendors and subscriptions.